 Pursuant to the rules adopted by the U.S. Securities and Exchange Commission (the "SEC"), the Company is furnishing proxy materials to its stockholders primarily via the internet, rather than mailing paper copies of these materials to each stockholder.
 On or about March 22, 2024, the Company will mail to each stockholder of record as of March 8, 2024 (other than those stockholders who previously had requested paper delivery of proxy materials) a Notice of Internet Availability of Proxy Materials containing instructions on how to access and review the proxy materials, including a notice and Proxy Statement and the Company's combined Business Review/2023 Annual Report on Form 10-K filed with the SEC.
 The Notice of Internet Availability of Proxy Materials also contains instructions on how to request a paper copy of the proxy materials.
 If you received a Notice of Internet Availability of Proxy Materials by mail, you will not receive a paper copy of the proxy materials unless you request one.
 If you would like to receive a paper copy of the proxy materials, please follow the instructions included in the Notice of Internet Availability of Proxy Materials.
 You can also choose to receive future proxy materials by email by following the instructions included in the Notice of Internet Availability of Proxy Materials.
 This will help the Company reduce the environmental impact and costs of printing and distributing paper copies and improve the speed and efficiency by which the Company's stockholders can access these materials.
 If you choose to receive future proxy materials by email, you will receive an email next year with instructions containing a link to those materials and a link to the proxy-voting site.
-Your election to receive proxy materials, including a Notice and Proxy Statement and the combined Business Review/2023 Annual Report on Form 10-K filed with the SEC, to one or more stockholders.
+Your election to receive proxy materials by email will remain in effect until you revoke it.
+The Company may at its discretion voluntarily choose to mail or deliver a paper copy of the proxy materials, including a Notice and Proxy Statement and the combined Business Review/2023 Annual Report on Form 10-K filed with the SEC, to one or more stockholders.